sniperpl/Discord-GetUsers/README.md

 ## Features:
 - Get Users
-  - by User `Better solution than by bot`
+  - by User `Better solution than by bot, but no checks if the user is on the server`
   - by Bot `Checks if the user is on the server, but checks longer than user`
-  - to Message ID `Better solution than by bot`
+  - to Message ID `Better solution than by bot, but no checks if the user is on the server`
   - to Message ID by Bot `Checks if the user is on the server, but checks longer than user`
 * Unban All